 - It’s free to park all weekend at Canterbury City Council’s offices in Military Road, Canterbury, CT1 1YW.

-- Canterbury College, New Dover Road (CT1 3AJ) – Park on the college campus for £2 a day on Saturdays, Sundays and Bank Holidays.
+- Canterbury College, New Dover Road (CT1 3AJ) – Park on the college campus for £3 across weekends and Bank Holidays.
 Secured, 24-hour car parking, five minutes’ walk from town.
-All day is any time of the day or night.
+All weekend is any time of the day or night.

 - Canterbury East Railway Station (CT1 2RB) is a bargain for weekend parking: On Saturdays, it’s £2.80 for the whole day (cheaper than Park & Ride).

 - Sundays and Bank Holidays, it’s £1.00 for the day.

 - Canterbury East is just a short walk over the bridge into Dane John Gardens, and there seem to be plenty of spaces, even on week days.

 University of Kent (CT2 7NB) Free parking at weekends in Gulbenkian car park and in Giles Lane car park, opposite.
 Regular bus service into Canterbury.